Windows Live Alerts: Syndication Edition

-Windows Live Alerts Syndication Edition allows bloggers and other content providers to keep their readers up-to-date and drive traffic to their websites by providing alerts services to their blogs and websites.
-Content providers are only required to publish their contents via RSS or Atom feeds and place a "Windows Live Alerts Sign-Up" link on their websites to utilize this service.
-Users may then subscribe to these alerts by clicking on the sign-up link.
-New contents' headlines will be automatically distributed via an alert to readers through Windows Live Messenger, Hotmail (now Outlook.com) or a mobile device, depending on the reader's alert settings.
+Windows Live Alerts Syndication Edition allowed bloggers and other content providers to keep their readers up-to-date and drive traffic to their websites by providing alert services to their blogs and websites.
+Content providers were only required to publish their contents via RSS or Atom feeds and place a "Windows Live Alerts Sign-Up" link on their websites to utilize this service.
+Users could then subscribe to these alerts by clicking on the sign-up link.
+New contents' headlines would be automatically distributed via an alert to readers through Windows Live Messenger, Hotmail (now Outlook.com) or a mobile device, depending on the reader's alert settings.

-Readers can modify their subscription settings or opt out of alerts subscription by the content providers at any time.
+Readers could modify their subscription settings or opt out of alert subscriptions by the content providers at any time.

-Content providers may choose to have three different types of "toast" notifications displayed on their reader's screen when new alerts arrive:
+Content providers could choose to have three different types of "toast" notifications displayed on their reader's screen when new alerts arrive: